Sangeetha2022/github/docs/planning/2021/sprints/sprint 2/notes_on_tkt_application.md

 Jp was able to track down issues that created the screen shot above

-1. the Angular app did not compile because a screen was generated that was NOT bound to an Entity the screen in question was the "createSeveiry" screen
+1. the Angular app did not compile because a screen was generated that was NOT bound to an Entity the screen in question was the "createSeverity" screen

-2. the labels for the create ticket screen were not generated although this did not create the angular compile issue
+2. the labels for the create ticket screen were not generated although this did not create the angular compile issue - this issue is tracked under #805

 3. Need to fix Secondary Entity issue - although this did not cause an error with out it we can not have dropdowns on the createTicket screen that permits the user to give the ticket a severity (aka "high", "medium", "low") or assign a service.